Updated: May 7, 2021

 Student, employee and patient confidentiality laws prohibit UT from disclosing personal identifying information, including personal names and locations of individuals.
 Positive COVID-19 counts are dependent on reporting from the Florida Department of Health, self-reporting to Rapid-Trace or the institution, and/or diagnosis in the Dickey Health and Wellness Center.
 While UT is strongly encouraging self-reporting, UT may not be aware of all cases in the campus community.

 The UT community currently consists of approximately 9,700 students and 1,200 employees.

 The following table shows all newly diagnosed cases by week.

 The following table, updated every Friday, reports a cumulative number of recoveries since Jan.
 1, 2021.
-Recoveries refers to individuals who were diagnosed with COVID-19 in the Dickey Health and Wellness Center and/or disclosed to Rapid-Trace, completed the 10-day isolation period, check out as symptom free and not contagious, and completed an exit interview with Rapid-Trace.
+Recoveries refer to individuals who were diagnosed with COVID-19 in the Dickey Health and Wellness Center and/or disclosed to Rapid-Trace, completed the 10-day isolation period, check out as symptom-free and not contagious, and completed an exit interview with Rapid-Trace.

 COVID-19 cases within the UT community have typically been mild to moderate.
 There are currently no hospitalized students or employees.